Our Guest: Brandon, from The Body Logic

 Yet when you tell these people about how the fasting window works they’re suddenly concerned with not being able to eat.

-Embrace the hunger, this isn’t a bad thing in fact it’s a temporary thing your body will adjust as time goes on.
+Embrace the hunger, this isn’t bad, infact it’s a temporary thing your body will adjust as time goes on.
 No one ever died from skipping their 3 pm snack.

 5. Lastly worrying about the type of food

 As a general rule of thumb, food selection isn’t as important as people want to make it out to be when intermittent fasting.